pixel-saver/pixel-saver/README.md

     # Enter cloned directory
     cd pixel-saver

+    # Switch to tag 1.20
+    git checkout tags/1.20

     # copy to extensions directory
     cp -r pixel-saver@deadalnix.me -t ~/.local/share/gnome-shell/extensions

     # activate
     gnome-shell-extension-tool -e pixel-saver@deadalnix.me
 ```

-For code changes to become effective, you might need to reload GNOME Shell
+At last, remember to reload GNOME Shell
 by pressing <kbd>Alt</kbd> + <kbd>F2</kbd> and entering <kbd>r</kbd> .

 ### Dependencies

-Pixel Saver depends on Xorg's xprop and xwininfo utilities.
+Pixel Saver depends on Xorg's `xprop` and `xwininfo` utilities.
 If not already
 present on your system, these can be installed using:

 * Debian/Ubuntu: `apt install x11-utils`